Locations:

 Staging prostate cancer

 Cancer staging allows your provider to determine how advanced your cancer is, or how much it’s spread.
-Cancer may be in your prostate gland only (local), invading nearby structures (regional) or spread to other organs (metastasized).
+Cancer may be in your prostate gland only (local), invading nearby structures (regional) or spreading to other organs (metastasized).
 Prostate cancer most commonly spreads to your bones and lymph nodes.
 It can also develop in your liver, brain, lungs and other organs.

 Advertisement